Multimedia-and-Web-Design-L300-25-26/first-assignment-KojoAsante1/README.md

-# University API - Justice osei sarfo
+# University API - Asante Kojo Boakye

 Level 1 done: GET all and GET by id for students, courses and instructors.